-Even though my eyes are still shot from binge-watching the new three-part Netflix doc on former NFL star Aaron Hernandez, I couldn’t help but wonder whatever happened to the fabulous mansion he used to share with his fiancé and their daughter.
+Even though my eyes are still shot from binge-watching the three-part Netflix documentary on former NFL star Aaron Hernandez, I couldn’t help but wonder whatever happened to the fabulous mansion he used to share with his fiancé and their daughter.

 Over here at FPH, we’re drawn to homes that have a dark past, and we’re always hoping for a happy ending for these properties — and this house might finally get it.